tfwright/spur/README.md

 end
 ```

-Now instead of using `Repo` to perform your operation, use `Spur` instead.
+Now instead of using `Repo` to perform your operation, use `Spur` instead:

 ```
 %MyApp.Battle{general_id: 5}